BriskBrowser/Frontend/docs/rewards.md

 ## Rewards

-The Fast Browser project runs a hosted version which is supported by Google Ads and donations.
+The Brisk Browser project runs a hosted version which is supported by Google Ads, referral links and donations.
 Project contributors who submit a series of patches which close a bug can receive a share of project revenue, minus Digital Ocean hosting costs, for 6 months after their fix is submitted.

 Today these amounts are negligable, but are designed to reward contributors if the project sees success.